Training Program

 Compensation and Benefits

-Intern compensation for 2024-2025 will be $37,442 for twelve months.
+Intern compensation for 2024-2025 year will be no less than $35,874 but could be up $46,756 for twelve months due to the hourly pay structure.
 Each intern has his/her own office, equipped with a personal computer with LAN and Internet access.
 The center has built in audio/visual capability for video recording individual and group therapy sessions.
 Intern offices have been recently updated with new furniture.

 Interns are accorded full benefits associated with faculty-staff status.
 These include access to university facilities and services (e.g., recreational facilities, library resources), health benefits (medical/dental/vision insurance), and generous time away from work (university holidays, vacation breaks).
 In addition, interns are provided the opportunity to attend professional conferences and workshops, and they are provided some monetary support for both travel and registration costs.